ckan/ckanext-harvest/README.rst

     ckan.plugins = harvest ckan_harvester

-5. Also define the backend that you are using with the ``ckan.harvest.mq.type`` option (it defaults to ``rabbitmq``)::
+5. If you haven't done it yet on the previous step, define the backend that you are using with the ``ckan.harvest.mq.type`` option (it defaults to ``rabbitmq``)::

     ckan.harvest.mq.type = redis